-• Malaysia Ministry of Health(MoH) has three different arms: pharmacy enforcement, pharmacy practice and development division.
-It also has the regulatory section which is the national pharmaceutical control bureau.
-For enforcement, MoH has 440 officers all over the country.
-The private sector has license and is regularly inspected at least once or twice a year.
+Manzatul Azrul Azrie Bin Sulaiman, Ministry of Health, Malaysia private sector has license and is regularly inspected at least once or twice a year.
 However, in case of traditional or over the counter products, we give license to wholesalers.
 Retailers are not licensed and are vulnerable to this type of substandard, spurious, falsely-labelled or counterfeit medicines.